gestixi/image-scale/README.md

-image-scale
+Image Scale
 ===========

-Scale images to fit or fill any target container via two simple properties: scale and align.
+**Scale images to fit or fill any target container via two simple properties: scale and align.**

 *This plugin is greatly inspired from Sproutcore SC.ImageView.*